nifemi-l/EnterSmart/README.md

 - **Frontend**: HTML, CSS for styling, and JavaScript for client-side functionality.
 - **Backend**: Python with Flask for handling server-side logic.
 - **Data Handling**:
-  - **Pandas**: For processing and analyzing job application data, excel.
+  - **Pandas**: For processing and analyzing job application data, Excel.

 ### Prerequisites
 You need to have Python installed along with Flask, Pandas, and Openpyxl.
 These can be installed using pip: